 The DVR will only support business plans of \$50,000 or less.
-Exceptions may be made after an administrative review on a case-by-case basis.
-Administrative reviews will be conducted by a Field Operations Director.
-Exceptions may include the participant's disability requiring a higher level of income in order to support the cost of disability-related expenses, nature of business with a high-cost rate, and other economic factors that would still make the business profitable despite the high start-up costs.
+Exceptions may be made a on a case-by-case basis after review by a Field Operations Director .
+Exceptions may include the participant's disability requiring a higher level of income in order to support the cost of disability-related expenses, nature of business with a high- cost rate, and other economic factors that would still make the business profitable despite the high start-up costs.
 Exceeding the \$50,000 limit is rare and will require extensive documentation to justify.